NatashaPredov/Project-2/README.md

 Model 2: Neural Network

 At a highlevel, a neural network is a powerful machine learning algorithms that utilizes general approximation.
 What is so interesting about this type of algorithm is reflective of biological neural networks.
+Simply put a neural network makes predictions by:
+- taking in the input data which is the data from Project 1
+- Making a prediction
+- Comparing the predictions to the hypothesis
+- adjusting the state and functions within the network

 Model 3: Moving Average Trading Indicators